South Dakota Farmers Union

 History

-Newspaperman Isaac Newton Gresham founded the Farmers Educational and Cooperative Union at Point, Texas in 1902.
-The Union was organized to protect and promote the interests of family farmers.
-The Union became a national organization in 1905.
+Journalist Isaac Newton Gresham founded the Farmers Educational and Cooperative Union in Point, Texas, in 1902 to protect and promote the interests of family farmers.
+The organization expanded nationally in 1905.

 Places